Colombia to unveil clean energy auction, hydrogen roadmap details in Q1

 In a similar vein, in recent years, the government has been looking at minigrids and electrification, which would be especially beneficial to small, remote communities.
 Over the last 30 months, he said, some 45,000 customers have been connected to the electricity grid for the first time and by August 2022-when the current administration's time in office is set to end-a further 100,000 customers can expect to be connected.

 Also in the coming months, Colombia will pull together its plans to tackle a commitment made by President Ivan Duque Marquez in December that the country would reach net-zero emissions by 2050.
-The administration is currently preparing its strategy for doing so, said Rosa.
+The administration is currently preparing its strategy for doing so, said Mesa.
 The country plans to reduce its greenhouse gas emissions by 51% by 2030, he added.

 While cutting emissions is in sharp focus for the future, the government is not forgetting the existing extractive industry wealth it has been blessed with.
 Colombia is one of the world's top five steam coal exporters, with shipments expected to rise in 2021 after falling in 2020, according to IHS Markit data.
-One way to leverage that mineral wealth is employing carbon capture and storage technology, Rosa said.
+One way to leverage that mineral wealth is employing carbon capture and storage technology, Mesa said.